MU Press Book Series

 James Endersby and William T. Horner

-This is is the first book to focus entirely on the Gaines case and the vital role played by the NAACP and its lawyers—especially Charles Houston, known as “the man who killed Jim Crow”—as they advanced a concerted strategy to produce political change.
+Prof. Bill Horner and James Endersby’s recent book is the first study to focus entirely on the Gaines case and the vital role played by the NAACP and its lawyers—especially Charles Houston, known as “the man who killed Jim Crow”—as they advanced a concerted strategy to produce political change.

 The United States presents world political history with a paradox: a constitutional democracy whose constitution barely mentions democracy.
 A constantly roiling political free-for-all, it has yet remained more rigidly bound to its constitutional rules, and more constitutionally stable, than any other country.
 The interplay of these fluid elements is both the inspiration and subject matter for this series.